December 1, 2020

-At Global Pre-Meds we offer doctor shadowing and global health programs for students interested in becoming a nurse, midwife, doctor, or physician assistant.
+At Global Pre-Meds we offer doctor shadowing and global health programs for students interested in becoming a nurses, midwives, doctors, or PAs.
 Our programs are designed to be an amazing social experience as well as an educational one.
 You can enjoy two weeks at our beautiful guesthouse, with a real vacation feel and lots of fun activities, while you gain clinical shadowing and global health experience.

 Below we have listed 5 ways you can make the most of your winter break as a pre-physician assistant student.
 We want to help you on your path to PA school and beyond.